raspberrypi/documentation/raspbian/applications/camera.md

 --timeout,	-t		Time before the camera takes picture and shuts down
 ```

 The program will run for this length of time, then take the capture (if output is specified).
-If not specified, this is set to 5 seconds.
+If not specified, this is set to five seconds.
 Setting 0 will mean the application will run continuously until stopped with Ctrl-C.

 ```
 --demo,	-d		Run a demo mode <milliseconds>